avelgest/principled-material-layers/docs.md

 Existing materials can be added to the layer stack using “Replace Layer Material”.
 This replaces the material of the active layer with a material from the current Blender file or from an asset (currently experimental).
 What channels the layer will have after its material is replaced is determined by the "Channels" option in the pop-up, the options are: all the layer stack's channels, only the enabled channels, only channels modified by the new material, or channels that are either modified by the new material or enabled on the layer stack.

 When selecting from local materials in the “Replace Layer Material” the pop-up only compatible materials (those which use a single surface shader with sockets that match any of the layer stack’s channels) are displayed.
-However, since this is not yet supported for assets, a material selected in the asset view may be incompatible in which case the layer will be left unchanged.
+For the asset view all materials are displayed, though the compatibility of the selected asset can be displayed if "Check Compatible" is enabled.

 Material assets may also be loaded from an Asset Browser area by selecting the asset, going to the right-hand sidebar of the Asset Browser, and pressing "Replace Layer Material".
-As above, there's a possibility that the selected asset may be incompatible.
+As above, the compatibility of the selected asset can be displayed in the sidebar if "Check Compatible" is enabled.

 A layer’s shader node tree may be edited at any time by clicking the node icon next to the layer’s name in the layer list or by selecting “Edit Nodes” in the